Vlad-PLK/vlad-plk.github.io/_posts/2025-09-04-ShellAndTerminal.md

 - File system navigation and manipulation efficiency with `find`, `locate`, and advanced `ls` usage
 - Network diagnostics using `netstat`, `ss`, and `lsof` for troubleshooting connectivity issues

-**Productivity Insight**: Realized that investing time in command-line efficiency now will save hours later when managing multiple servers, containers, and cloud resources.
+**Productivity Insight**: Realized that investing time in command-line efficiency now saves hours later when managing multiple servers, containers, and cloud resources.

-## 🔄 Daily Reflection
+## ⏭️ Next Steps & Closing Thoughts

 This was exactly the kind of focused, practical work that builds real competence.
 While it might seem basic, having instant command-line fluency is what separates junior from senior DevOps engineers.

 The documentation process also reinforced my learning - explaining each command's purpose and use cases helped solidify my understanding.

-## ⏭️ Tomorrow's Plan

-Time to prepare my development environment for the entire DevOps roadmap.
-I'll be setting up and configuring all the essential tools on my Mac - Docker, Kubernetes, cloud CLIs, and development tools.
+Next up: preparing my development environment for the entire DevOps roadmap by setting up and configuring all the essential tools on my Mac - Docker, Kubernetes, cloud CLIs, and development tools.
 A well-configured environment means I can focus on learning rather than fighting with setup issues! 🛠️